knulli-cfw/knulli.org/docs/configure/retroarch/controls.md

 - After you made sure the *Active Remap File* indicates the file you want to use and modify,
     - return the previous section (*Controls*),
     - pick the control port you want to remap (for the controls integrated in your KNULLI device, use *Port 1 Controls*), and
-    - find the controller button you want to reassign and assign it to the desired system input.
+    - find the input of your device that you want to reassign (first/left column) and assign it to the desired input of the emulated system (second/right column).

 Once you are done remapping, return to your game.
 All changes you made will be stored in the currently active remap file and will be automatically restored when you launch the game again.